“If you don’t know your numbers, you don’t know your business.”

 MRR is one of the most important metrics subscription businesses use to track revenue trends.
 While you may be tempted to look at this data at a granular level (every day, or every hour 😅) it's important to remember that MRR trends over time are the most important things to understand when making business decisions like changing your pricing or running a campaign.

-It's also worth remembering that not all subscription businesses see "hockey stick" MRR growth, like this:
+It's also worth remembering that most subscription businesses never see "hockey stick" MRR growth, like this:

-Most subscription businesses see slow-and-steady growth over a long period of time.
+Most subscription businesses see slow-and-steady growth over a long period of time (linear, consistent, compounding growth is the rule, not the exception).
 Due to the sustainable nature of subscriptions, this can be a great way to run a business, especially if you're a solo publisher with minimal resources.

 Example: Newsletter A has 800 paying members for their $12 per month product: 800 x $12 = $9,600 MRR.